Syr3f/KitScript/README.md

-## KitScript - A Userscript Safari Extension
+## KitScript - A User Script Safari Extension

-A Firefox Greasemonkey lookalike as a Safari Extension.
+A Firefox Greasemonkey lookalike for Safari.